Ron Ponder

-One of the first global CIOs his career has spanned several Industries, helping Federal Express introduce its worldwide package tracking and tracing systems, overseeing the operation and modernization of both Sprint and AT&T's voice and data networks as well as their product development, Billing, Marketing and Customer Service systems.
+One of the first global Chief Information Officer (CIO)s his career has spanned several Industries, helping Federal Express introduce its worldwide package tracking and tracing systems, overseeing the operation and modernization of both Sprint and AT&T's voice and data networks as well as their product development, Billing, Marketing and Customer Service systems.

-In 2006 he founded and currently leads an information technology consulting firm, formed by Ponder and several of his former business associates.
+In 2006, Ponder founded and currently leads an information technology consulting firm, formed by him and several of his former business associates.
 The group specializes in managing large-scale business and government technology program implementations, information technology group transformations and providing leadership on troubled projects.

 Early life

 Ponder was born in El Dorado, Arkansas.
 Shortly after his birth, his father died and his mother, a telephone operator, returned with him to the family farm.
-Ponder was raised by his mother and grandparents who owned a sizeable farm, general store, feed business and service station.
+Ponder was raised by his mother and grandparents who owned a sizable farm, general store, feed business and service station.
 Starting at a very young age, and continuing through his college years, he worked closely with his grandfather in the family business.

 When Ponder was in high school, his mother remarried and the family moved to Magnolia, Arkansas, where he completed high school and college.
 After completing his undergraduate work in industrial management and engineering, scholarships eventually led him to both Louisiana Tech University for an MBA and Mississippi State University, where he completed his doctorate in business administration.
 He majored in operations research and computer science, the latter a fairly new and embryonic field of study.